 Imagine a system that instead of ranking content on a page level, breaks those pages down and looks at smaller content items on those pages, which it associates with digital signatures.
 Content creators could be given reputation scores, which could influence the rankings of pages where their content appears, or which they own, edit, or endorse.

-That’s a broad overview of a new patent application from Google:
+That’s a broad overview of a new agent rank patent application from Google:

 Invented by David Minogue and Paul A. Tucker

 The present invention provides methods and apparatus, including computer program products, implementing techniques for searching and ranking linked information sources.
 The techniques include receiving multiple content items from a corpus of content items; receiving digital signatures each made by one of multiple agents, each digital signature associating one of the agents with one or more of the content items; and assigning a score to a first agent of the multiple agents, wherein the score is based upon the content items associated with the first agent by the digital signatures.

 Agents and Authority

 When we perform a search at Google, we receive responses to queries based upon how relevant those results might be to our search terms.
 The order of those results is based upon rankings influenced by both query-dependent and query-independent criteria.

 Query-dependent criteria are signals that try to identify how semantically related a document is to a query, such as a word frequency distributions.

 Query-independent criteria are signals that attempt to identify how authoritative, or intelligible, or trustworthy a document might be, such as PageRank.
 PageRank tries not only to look at the number of references to a document but also the quality of those references.

 Can authority or trustworthiness be measured in a different way, based upon understanding who the author of content on pages might be, through the use of digital signatures associated with an author?
 Could query-independent signals be tied to that author, so that a score for content created or controlled or edited or reviewed by the author could be used to rank pages?

 This patent application describes a system where that might be a possibility.